 Those days were the peak of Martin's glory days as a painter.
 But without Seligman's devotion to his work and careful business sense, Martin was out of his element in the art world.
 His hard-drinking and inept professional behavior began to take a toll on his career, his relationships, and his health.
 Martin got strep throat, which he ignored until he was really sick.
 After a shot of penicillin he apparently had a severe allergic reaction and he recalls spending the next year basically lying on the couch at Helen's house.
 "I was numb on one side, the whole side of my body, like when your leg goes to sleep, but all the way up," Martin said.
 "And when I'd look up at the sky, it was always purple.
 There was a purple haze over everything" (Farr).

 If nothing else, being sick forced the artist -- by then about 40 -- to take some time for introspection.
 It was a sobering experience.
 After Martin was up and back to painting, he never had another drink.

 Actors and Acrobats, Freaks and Floozies

-The painters of the Northwest School still inspire Martin and he pulls ideas from European modernism and the New York art scene, but the real source of Martin's mature style, which began to emerge in the 1970s, traces back to his days at Ballard High.
+The painters of the Northwest School still inspired Martin and he pulled ideas from European modernism and the New York art scene, but the real source of Martin's mature style, which began to emerge in the 1970s, traces back to his days at Ballard High.
 Martin would cut class with a buddy and head downtown to the Rivoli Theatre on 1st Avenue to watch the burlesque shows.
-"I used to sit up front and look at those torn and dirty costumes," he recalls.
+"I used to sit up front and look at those torn and dirty costumes," he recalled.
 "Even the women had costumes that were torn and dirty; and they all had red hair, even the clown.
 Some of them were hookers, I think.
 We were just voyeurs" (Farr).